Wipe Out (instrumental): In popular culture

 Following the 2001 death of television personality Morton Downey Jr., news reports, obituaries and Downey's official website incorrectly credited him as the composer of "Wipe Out".

-The song lends its title to the 1995 video game of the same name.
+The song lends its title to the 1995 video game Wipeout.

-The song was used in the 1993 American film The Sandlot during a chase scene.

 The Fat Boys and the Beach Boys version

-In mid-1987, American hip-hop trio Fat Boys collaborated with the Beach Boys on a version of "Wipe Out", retitled "Wipeout!", that made it to number 12 in the United States and number two in the United Kingdom.
+In mid-1987, the American hip-hop trio Fat Boys collaborated with the Beach Boys on a version of "Wipe Out", retitled "Wipeout!", that reached number 12 in the United States and number two in the United Kingdom.

 Music video

 The Fat Boys load up a car with beach gear and then drive off.
 The Beach Boys are driving a Jeep Wrangler through the city, transforming the people's clothes into beachwear.
 Both bands go around the city in the direction of a beach, while they perform the song and draw the city inhabitants to the beach, where one of the Fat Boys tries to lift a heavy weight and is laughed at by some women.
 The Beach Boys play DJ in the street.